 - Coserv - Coserv has resumed shutoffs, but go here to see how may get help with your gas bill.

 - Texas Gas Service - Has resumed shutoffs, but go here to see how you may get help with your gas bill.

 - Texas-Kansas-Oklahoma Gas - Until further notice

-The above list may be incomplete.
+The above list may be incomplete or out of date.
 Whether listed here or not, contact your gas provider to ask about programs to keep your gas connected.

 Note that you will still owe money for unpaid gas bills.
-The above companies have said only that they will temporarily halt shutoffs for nonpayment.
+Participating companies have said only that they will temporarily halt shutoffs for nonpayment.

 Some schools are also doing their best to provide internet access to students.
 Austin, for example, has a fleet of buses that provide WiFi throughout the school district.
-(If you live in Austin, see Austin Independent School District's website and this CNN article for details.)
+(If you live in Austin, see the Austin ISD WiFi bus map.)

 For information on whether your child's school district helps provide access to the internet and online classes, go to the school's website, school district's website, or contact your school administrators.